-Modification 13 Required action Restriction Increase of budget by up to 20 % included compared to the latest version of the approved AF in the following two cases: a.
-Increase of budget in any budget line b.
-Increase of budget in any work package, with exception of WPO "Preparation costs" - report the modification as "deviation" in the progress report (PP shall proof their FLC that any financial deviation - above the approved AF - is authorized by providing the FLC with the LP confirmation on the proposed change) - report verified expenditure remaining within the flexibility limit in the progress report The overall ERDF contribution to the project cannot be increased The nature, quantity and use of small scale infrastructures cannot be changed State aid contractual conditions setting thresholds to the budget granted to beneficiaries may limit the application of the budget flexibility rule14 Preparation costs are excluded from the flexibility rule
+Increase of budget by up to (included):

+- 20% for Standard+, Standard and strategic projects - compared to the latest version of the approved AF in the following two cases: - a.
+Increase of budget in any budget line - b.
+Increase of budget in any work package, with exception of WPO "Preparation costs" - send the proposal of the minor budget change via e-mail (containing the justification and the budget tool file) to the JS for approval - Within the next PR change the budget in SIU accordingly and attach the JS approval e-mail and the budget tool file. - report the modification as "deviation" in the progress report (PP shall proof their FLC that any financial deviation above the approved AF- is authorized by providing the FLC with the LP confirmation on the proposed change).

+- The overall ERDF contribution to the project cannot be increased - The nature, quantity and use of small-scale infrastructures cannot be changed - -State aid contractual conditions setting thresholds to the budget granted to beneficiaries may limit the application of the budget flexibility rule15 - Preparation costs are excluded from the flexibility rule budget availability of the respective PP as well as the allocation per budget line and work package should be authorised by the LP